Chemistry higher tier

 the one found in DNA.

-As mentioned above the monomers for the DNA polymer; the nucleotide molecules consist of a phosphate group, a sugar and a base all linked together.
+As mentioned above the monomers for the DNA polymer; the nucleotide molecules consist of a phosphate group (PO42-), a sugar (deoxyribose) and a base all linked together.
 The sugar molecule found in DNA is called deoxyribose and there are four different bases found in the nucleotides.
 These bases are adenine, guanine, cytosine and thymine.
-These names are often simply shortened to the letters A, G, C and T. The nucleotide molecules can be hydrolysed to give simpler molecules called nucleoside.
-Nucleosides consist only of a sugar molecule, deoxyribose and a base, one of adenine, thymine, cytosine or guanine, this is shown below:
+The names of these 4 bases are often simply shortened to the letters A, G, C and T.

-The structure of the DNA polymer resembles a coiled spring or to give its structure the proper name; it is referred to as a double helix (shown at the bottom of the page).
-The phosphate groups and the sugar molecules form the strands of the helix while the bases link together the two strands of DNA which make up the double helix.
-This gives the basic structure of DNA as shown where there is a backbone of
+The structure of the DNA polymer resembles a coiled spring or to give its structure the proper name; it is referred to as a double helix (shown at the bottom of the page and in the image opposite).
+The phosphate groups and the sugar molecules form the long strands of the helix while the bases link together the two strands of DNA which make up the double helix.
+This gives the basic structure of DNA as shown where there is a backbone of phosphate-sugar molecules linked up with the bases sticking out from the sugar molecules.

 In 1953, James Watson and Francis Crick suggested the structure of DNA consisted of two of these